K0V0/BandzoneAndroidUnofficial/README.md

 - [x] [IMPORTANT] in offline mode, grey out and remove click listeners on tracks that has not been downloaded
 - [x] ^ change download icon on that tracks to something that will inform user that he must download it first when online
 - [x] [SERIOUS] when going into band profile in offline mode, something black occupy half of the screen until track played, then content jumps
-- [ ] [IMPORTANT] reload activities when connection on phone changed
+- [x] [IMPORTANT] reload activities when connection on phone changed
 - [x] bug somewhere in db queries, removein all downloaded songs but band remains there
+- [x] sometimes when turning off data and paused player in band profile does not dissapear from not downloaded track

 ## Devices tested & issues